 • Simple, proven ways to collect customer details in-store

-• Staff training or manager training (so it actually gets implemented)
+• Staff training or manager training (so it actually gets implemented every time)

 • Scripts, prompts and incentives that feel natural, not pushy